Every vegan knows travelling is hard work.

 “Come on guys, travelling as a vegan is not that difficult.
 Potato chips are available at every gas station, and, instead of clothes, just pack your own food.
 Also, you can call local restaurants to ask about their menu.
 Or just drink coffee to suppress your hunger.
 Really, I don’t see the problem.”

-- Uncle Ted, who means well.
+- Uncle Ted, who means well

 In fact, that’s what most vegan travel blogs will tell you to do.

-But here’s two reasons why you shouldn’t:
+But here are two reasons why you shouldn’t:

 - It’s a lot of work

 - You won’t get the nutrients you need

 So, is there a way to make travelling as a vegan easy?